Extinction and Persistence in a Stochastic Mpox Model with Hawkes-type Self-Excitation: Introduction

 The stochastic jumps are governed by a compensated Hawkes processes $\tilde{H}_i$, which capture self-exciting dynamics, that is, the likelihood of future jumps increases after an initial jump.
 This structure is biologically relevant for modeling clustering effects such as super-spreader events or localized outbreaks caused by one infectious contact.
 Unlike memoryless Poisson jumps, Hawkes processes introduce temporal dependence and better reflect real-world epidemic surges.

 Note in particular that the rate of contacts, $\eta_1$ and $\eta_2$, are the basic parameters that are responsible for Mpox disease's transmission.
 The susceptible human class $S_h$ is generated by a constant recruitment rate $\theta_h$ and reduced by acquiring infection after interaction with infectious humans and rodents.
 The force of infection is $\eta_1 I_r+\eta_2 I_h$, where $\eta_1$ and $\eta_2$ are the effective contact rates (capable of transmitting infection) corresponding to infectious rodents and humans, respectively.
 The mortality rate of each class within the human population decreases over time due to natural deaths occurring at a rate of $\mu_h$.
 Meanwhile, the death rate caused by Mpox in the infected and isolated human compartments is indicated by $\delta_h$.
 The infectious human population is isolated and joins the $Q_h$ class at the transmission rate $\zeta$.
 The recovery rate of the isolated/quarantine human population is denoted by $\gamma_h$.
-The value $p$, with $0\leq p\leq 1$, measures the effectiveness of enlightenment campaign, and $\theta$, with $0 \leq \theta \leq 1$ is the effectiveness of quarantine and treatment.
+The value $p$, with $0\leq p\leq 1$, measures the effectiveness of enlightenment campaign, and $\theta$, with $0 \leq \theta \leq 1$, is the effectiveness of quarantine and treatment.
 It is assumed that the death in $Q_h$ due to disease is influenced by the effectiveness of treatment, hence it is $(1 - \theta) \delta_h$ .

-In the rodent population, $\theta_r$ shows the recruitment rate while the natural death rate is $\mu_r$.
-The infection rate of the virus from an infected rodent to another rodent is denoted as $\eta_3 I_r$, with $\eta_3$ representing the transmission rate.
-The population of each class of rodents decreases naturally due to a death rate denoted as $\mu_r$, while the death rate caused Mpox infection in the infected rodent group is denoted as $\delta_r$.
-Since wild rodents do not generically have access to treatment, we assume that they do not recover from the disease.
-A summary of the model elements is presented in Table 1 (besides the volatilities).
-As we see later in the numerical experiments, the values of the involved parameters will be chosen according to Tables \ref{model_params_main}$-$\ref{tab:hawkes_params}.
+In the rodent population, $\theta_r$ is the recruitment rate and $\mu_r$ the natural death rate.
+Virus transmission between rodents occurs at rate $\eta_3 I_r$, where $\eta_3$ is the transmission coefficient.
+All rodent classes experience natural mortality at rate $\mu_r$, and infected rodents have an additional Mpox-induced death rate $\delta_r$.
+Since wild rodents typically have no access to treatment, we assume they do not recover.
+Model components are summarized in Table \ref{Table 1} (excluding volatilities), and parameter values used in the numerical experiments are taken from Tables \ref{model_params_main}$-$\ref{tab:hawkes_params}.